ready-player1/SwiftLinkedList/README.md

 ## Adding Elements

 When you need to add single elements to the end of a list, use the append(\_:) method.
-Add multiple elements at the same time by passing an array or a sequence of any kind to the append(contentsOf:) method.
+You can also add multiple elements at the same time by passing an array or a sequence of any kind to the append(contentsOf:) method.

 ```swift
 let list = LinkedList<Int>()